1001 Golden Rain Rd., Walnut Creek, California 94595

 California is the most populous state in the United States, and it is the sixth largest economy in the world.

-Because it is so long, the climate varies greatly.
+Because the state is so long, its climate varies greatly.
 Everything from deserts, forests and snow covered mountains to the world famous moderate temperatures of Southern California are here.
 Record temperatures have included a low of minus 35 degrees and a high of 134 degrees.

 Missions placed within a day's walk from one another dot the length of the state and started appearing in 1769.
 Juan Cabrillo first sighted California in 1542 and inspired the missions.
 A few of the most famous ones are San Juan Capistrano (the swallows return every year at the same time), and San Diego (the first one).